 But the video drew the attention of leaders from the National Action Party, who disavowed her candidacy last week, saying she did not have "an honest means of living," Mexico's state-run Notimex news agency reported.

-In campaign videos, Arellano says she competed in beauty pageants, studied marketing, speaks five languages, worked as a translator in immigrant courts in Los Angeles and started two businesses in Las Vegas.
+, Arellano says she competed in beauty pageants, studied marketing, speaks five languages, worked as a translator in immigrant courts in Los Angeles and started two businesses in Las Vegas.

 "I have lived in flesh and blood the pain of migration, and I know the needs that come up when you are in a foreign country.
 I have also suffered discrimination.
 I know the great effort of migrants to achieve their goals," she says.
 "There has been much speculation about my character on social networks and in some media, about my past.
 Today, I am here facing it, because I am ashamed of nothing.
 I have a calm conscience and I am good with God."